-The Reserve Bank issued a full insurance licence to CBL Insurance Limited (CBLI) in September 2013.
-The parent company, CBL Corporation, listed on the NZX and ASX in October 2015.
+We issued a full insurance licence to CBL Insurance Limited (CBLI) in September 2013 and CBLI’s parent company, CBL Corporation, listed on the NZX and ASX in October 2015.

 In mid-2017, European insurers that were heavily reliant on reinsurance from CBLI started running into difficulties with European insurance regulators, due to not having enough money in reserves.
 It followed that CBLI’s reserves might also be inadequate.
-The Reserve Bank sought an explanation from CBLI.
+We sought an explanation from CBLI.
 Its response was to criticise the analysis relied on by the European insurance regulators.

-In February 2018 CBLI asked the Reserve Bank to allow it to disclose the directions and investigation, which the Reserve Bank immediately agreed to do.
+In February 2018, CBLI asked us to allow it to disclose the directions and investigation, which we immediately agreed to do.
 CBL Corporation announced losses and disclosed that regulators in Europe and New Zealand were investigating and closely supervising its insurance activities.
 Both the NZX and ASX suspended trading in CBL Corporation shares.

-In February 2018, the Reserve Bank became aware that CBLI had made payments to offshore counterparties, in breach of the regulatory directions.
-At the same time, its appointed actuary confirmed that CBLI’s solvency ratio was below 100%.
+At the same time, we became aware CBLI had made payments to offshore counterparties, in breach of the regulatory directions.
+Its appointed actuary also confirmed that CBLI’s solvency ratio was below 100%.

-On the Reserve Bank’s application, the High Court appointed interim liquidators, whose duty was to preserve the assets of the company.
+On our application, the High Court appointed interim liquidators, whose duty was to preserve the assets of the company.

 CBLI’s liabilities as at 30 June 2017 were estimated by the investigators to be understated by $289 million.
 On this basis, CBLI was clearly balance sheet insolvent, as well as being a long way below regulatory minimum solvency standards.
 Other information came to light during the course of the interim liquidation that highlighted problems with the way CBLI was run and its financial position.